PLAN ACT-SAT TEST DATES

 The college investment is now often $100,000 or more.
 Gone are the days of simply finding a college that fits.
 College, while it should be a fun and awesome 4-year experience, is a vehicle to a 40+ year career.
 Nothing is worse than a student falling in love with a campus that doesn’t offer their best-fit major for their future career.

 By starting with the end in mind, you’ll be able to filter colleges you consider by the career fit and avoid visiting those that don’t make the cut.
-LEAP has completed over 2800 career coaching sessions to provide clarity of the college goal.
+LEAP has completed well over 3000 career coaching sessions to provide clarity of the college goal.
 Doing so costs less than one semester’s worth of college books when you are getting ready to make a likely 6-figure investment.
 Learn more here.

 WRITE YOUR RESUME